tedneward/Azgaarnoth/Creatures/Devils.md

 Found most commonly on the cold layers of Stygia and Cania, ice devils serve as commanders of the infernal armies of the Nine Hells, tormenting lesser devils as an outlet for their anger and resentment.
 Coveting the power of their pit fiend superiors, ice devils work ceaselessly toward promotion, slaughtering the enemies of the Nine Hells and claiming as many souls as they can for their archdevil masters.

 Resembling a giant bipedal insect, an ice devil has clawed hands and feet, powerful mandibles, and a long tail covered in razor-sharp spikes.
 Some carry barbed spears whose icy touch can render a foe all but helpless in combat.

-VARIANT: ICE DEVIL SPEAR

-Some ice devils have the following action options.

-***Multiattack.***.
-The devil makes two attacks: one with its spear and one with its tail.

-***Ice Spear.***.
-Melee Weapon Attack: +10 to hit, reach 10 ft., one target.
-Hit: 14 (2d8 + 5) piercing damage plus 10 (3d6) cold damage.
-If the target is a creature, it must succeed on a DC 15 Constitution saving throw, or for 1 minute, its speed is reduced by 10 feet; it can take either an action or a bonus action on each of its turns, not both; and it can't take reactions.
-The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 >### Ice Devil
 >*Large fiend (devil), lawful evil*